 If you are looking to increase efficiency, payroll providers usually include payroll management, compliance, accessible reports, and other resources for a fixed, low monthly fee.

-4. Do any employees pay tax to other states besides Minnesota or have garnishments?
+4. Do any employees have garnishments or pay tax to other states?

-If you employ people who work in states other than Minnesota, there may be extra tax implications.
+If you employ people who work in other states, there may be extra tax implications.
 This can affect the price of payroll services.

 You should also consider garnishments that may be deducted from your employees’ paychecks, including child support, tax obligations, or other debts.